SereinMC/Serein/README.md

 ### Create A Template Project

-Use `serein -i` or `serein --init` in an empty directory to create a template project interactively.
+Use `serein i` or `serein init` in an empty directory to create a template project interactively.

 Use `-y` or `--yes` flag to create the project without asking any questions.